-- Teachers are aware that effective sex and relationship education, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child protection issue. - The staff member will inform the DSL in line with the Safeguarding procedures for child protection. - A member of staff cannot promise confidentiality if concerns exist.
+- Teachers are aware that effective sex and relationship education, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child protection issue. - If a disclosure is made or a concern raised, the staff member will inform the DSL in line with the Safeguarding procedures for child protection. - A member of staff cannot promise confidentiality if disclosures are made.